KristineTrona/star-wars-pedia/README.md

 ## Introduction

 This is a full-stack Star Wars fanclub website built with Typescript, Koa server, routing controllers, TypeORM and PostgreSQL in the backend and React with Redux in the frontend.
+Bootstrap is used for some of the styling and ensuring responsiveness.

 ## Prerequisits